-During pregnancy, there is a surge in oestrogen and progesterone.
+During pregnancy, there is a surge in estrogen and progesterone.
 This surge affects the hair-growth cycle.
-Before pregnancy, hair is on a natural 3-month period of growing, resting and shedding.
+Before pregnancy, hair is on a natural 3-month period of growing, resting, and shedding.
 At any moment, about 85-95% of your hair is growing while 5-15% of your hair is resting.
 After the resting phase, hair gradually sheds when you wash or brush your hair.

 Your hair will shed while you do anything to manipulate your hair.
 Don’t worry though, shedding is entirely normal, and it usually occurs in small increments.

 During pregnancy, instead of going through this natural cycle, your pregnant hormones expand the resting phase so that you don’t shed nearly as much hair as you would.
 Since you’re not dropping much hair during pregnancy, your hair will look fuller, thicker, and longer.